Article Overview: Living in Seattle, Moving to Seattle

 - Map of Living in Seattle

-Seattle’s nickname as the Emerald City is well deserved.
-The nickname is directly related to the nature and greenery surrounding the city year-round, even during the dreary winter months thanks to evergreen forests that enclose the city on all sides.
+Seattle’s nickname, the Emerald City, is well deserved.
+The name comes from the color of the nature and greenery that enliven the city year-round, even during the dreary winter months thanks to evergreen forests that enclose the city on all sides.

 Seattle is a mere two-hour drive from all three of Washington’s breathtaking national parks.
 Not to mention the plethora of hiking trails just a stone’s throw from the city’s limit.